onemorebsmith/kaspa-stratum-bridge/README.md

 Modify the config file in ./cmd/bridge/config.yaml with your setup
 ```
-    # stratum_port: the port that will be listening for incoming stratum traffic
+    # stratum_port: the port that will be listening for incoming stratum traffic,
+    # Note `:PORT` format is needed if not specifiying a specific ip range
-    stratum_port: 8080
+    stratum_port: :8080
     # kaspad_address: address/port of the rpc server for kaspad, typically 16110
     kaspad_address: localhost:16110
 ```